finntegrate/knowledgebase/src/content/docs/project/charter.md

 ---
-title: Project Charter
+title: Finntegrate Project Charter
 description: Finntegrate Project Charter
 ---

-# Finntegrate Project Charter

-## Project Vision

 Finntegrate aims to create an accessible, multilingual support system for immigrants to Finland through the lens of information science and user-centered design.

+## Project Mission

 Our mission is to help immigrants navigate complex bureaucratic processes by understanding their information behaviors, identifying barriers, and facilitating effective information retrieval.

+## Project Vision

+Finntegrate envisions a future where immigrants in Finland have seamless access to the information and services they need to thrive.
 Key elements of our vision:

 * **Task-based information seeking** - Research-based understanding of how immigrants complete bureaucratic tasks
 * **Barrier identification** - Recognizing and addressing common obstacles in information access